"Last night Chernobyl nuclear power plant fulfilled the Five Year Plan for heat energy generation in four microseconds."

 The second game of the series did it too.
 There were no huge balls of blue light or mushroom clouds, but the killed mech would be torn apart by a series of fairly small explosions, implied to be caused by weapons and the reactor.
 Stepping into the mess would cause damage to your Mech's legs.

-The Crysis Warheadmod, MechWarrior Living Legends, takes the critical explosions of the previous games up to eleven - when a mech goes critical (20% chance when destroyed), it glows white while a sound builds up, then it explodes in a huge, blindingly white mushroom cloud, stirring up dust which obstructs the battlefield.
+The Crysis Warheadmod, MechWarrior Living Legends, takes the critical explosions of the previous games up to eleven - when a mech goes critical (20% chance when destroyed), it glows white while a low sound builds up, then explodes in a huge, blindingly white mushroom cloud, stirring up dust which obstructs the battlefield.
+Any battlearmor nearby either get gibbed or have their heads up displayscrambled from the electromagnetic pulse.

 Element Zero core meltdowns are shown to be quite spectacular in Mass Effect 2: The Arrival.
 When the cooling system of an "after-market eezo core" was deactivated it could detonate with enough energy to destroy a small planet; and a Mass Relay's core being destroyed has an effect comparable to a supernova.